Some old and new places and people of interest

-Most streets in the City of London are named after someone, something or an activity that took place there in the past.
-Many names were there before the population started to expand after the Roman invasion, having made references to certain landmarks that have long since disappeared.
-Many more were named after historical figures from hundreds of years ago.
-As time passed some of the oldest names became corrupted, the meanings becoming more obscure with the passing of time.
-Many streets were named after the business that was carried out there.
-For instance, if you walk down Cheapside you will come to Milk Street, Bread Street, Ironmonger Lane, and so on.
-These names tell you where the cows were kept, and the bread was made etc. Incidentally, Cheapside was the market place.
-Its name comes from an old Anglo Saxon word “Ceape”, which meant “to barter”.
+Most streets in the City are named after either someone, something, an event or an activity that took place there in bygone days.
+There is even a place called Love Lane, but I won't go into detail here!
+Many names were there before the Roman occupation, making reference to landmarks that have long since disappeared.
+More were named after historical figures from the past.
+As time went by many of the names became corrupted and the meanings more obscure.
+Some streets were named after the trades carried out there.
+For instance, if you walk along Cheapside you will come to Milk Street, Bread Street, Ironmonger Lane, and so on.
+These names tell you where the cows were kept, and the bread was made.
+Friday Street?
+Yes, that's where the fish was sold before Henry VIII decided to create the Church of England so that he could divorce to marry again!
+The catholic community ate fish on Friday.
+Cheapside was a market place.
+Its name derives from an old Anglo Saxon word “Ceape”, which meant “to barter”.

 His murder, by poisoning, in 1571 was said to have been caused by a jealous member of court who wished to gain favour with the Queen.
 It is generally agreed that the Earl of Leicester was, more than likely, the culprit.